MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/microsoft-usb-test-tool--mutt--devices.md

 ## USB Type-C ConnEx

-The MUTT Connection Exerciser for USB Type-C (USB Type-C ConnEx) is a custom shield that has a four-to-one switch to automate USB Type-C interoperability scenarios.
+The USB Type-C Connection Exerciser (USB Type-C ConnEx) is a custom shield that has a four-to-one switch to automate USB Type-C interoperability scenarios.
 The shield has been designed to work with Arduino as the microcontroller.
 For more information, see [Test USB Type-C systems with USB Type-C ConnEx](test-usb-type-c-systems-with-mutt-connex-c.md).

 ![USB Type-C ConnEx](images/connexc-side.jpg)